 This course is designed for those individuals who are vulnerable and under the threat of a terrorist or organized criminal attack while in transit.
 The training emphasizes the proactive approach to protection.
-Evasive Driving Training is designed to improve the car control skills of licensed drivers at any experience level.
+The Evasive Driving Course (EDC) is designed to improve the car control skills of licensed drivers at any experience level.
 The student learns about vehicle dynamics and the importance of understanding “vehicle language”.
 This is accomplished through realistic exercises such as straight-line emergency (Threshold) braking, braking-in-turns, serpentine, skid pad, swerve-to-avoid, and off-road recoveries.
 The student will also learn about the use of focusing your eyes on where you want the vehicle to go.
-Vehicle control skills will be applied to technical driving which requires the student to accurately read and negotiate a road way at elevated speeds.
+Fundamental Vehicle Control skills will be applied to technical driving which requires the student to accurately read and negotiate a road way at elevated speeds.
 It will teach the driver how to use the vehicle as a means of escape or as a weapon for survival.
-The student will be exposed to the differences of a High-Center of Gravity vehicle, Sports Utility Vehicle (SUV) or Fully Armored Vehicle (FAV) (Limited number of students) by conducting Advanced Vehicle Control exercises, showing them the limitations and capabilities.
+The student will be exposed to the differences of a High-Center of Gravity vehicle, Sports Utility Vehicle (SUV) or Armored Vehicle (AV) (Limited number of students) by conducting Fundamental Vehicle Control exercises, showing them the limitations and capabilities.
 Students will learn the use of emergency backing, “Y” and “J” turns, precision intervention technique (PIT), barricade breaching (RAM), driver down (passenger side driving) and how to recognize an attack.
 Students will learn what a car is capable of and most importantly, their own limits.
 We will emphasize the importance of being mentally prepared in order to be able to react.
 The training is brought together through realistic situational exercises where the student comes under different types of attacks and is challenged to react.

 Fundamental Vehicle Control

 Students will learn how to understanding the driver/vehicle relationship.
 The areas that will be emphasized are vehicle language, weight and traction transfer, the importance of proper eye location, body position, hand management, straight braking, braking-in-turns, swerving to avoid objects, ABS (Anti-Lock Brake System) and off-road recoveries.
 They will also be taught the difference between over steer and under steer and how they are controlled by skid recovery.